 Much of the success of the AnDINa workshops comes from the level of participation and involvement that people are prepared to put into such a rare event.
 Everyone is an active participant: no one gets to just turn up, sit back and listen.
 You will be allocated (by negotiation) a modest task before, during or after the meeting.
 Having everybody doing something helps to make it your meeting.
 You may get to interact with other participants before you even leave home!

 Everyone will have the opportunity to be a co-author on at least one discussion paper published in an international journal: the ideas and conclusions reached at every AnDIna workshop must be communicated to those unlucky enough not to attend.
 Other outcomes are likely to be active international collaborations and life-long friendships.

-The cost is low: just US$1000 (US$400 for ECRs) for everything except your travel to San Carlos de Bariloche (Bariloche for short).
+The cost is low: just US$1000 (free for ECRs) for everything except your travel to San Carlos de Bariloche (Bariloche for short).
 This includes shared accommodation in the Hotel Tronador, all meals, facilities and organisational costs.
 But sadly it does not include alcoholic beverages - you must pay for those yourself!
 The hotel is relatively small and we will have it entirely to ourselves.
-Deadline for applications is 1 June 2017.
-So don't miss out: there will be more applicants than places!
+Deadline for applications was 1 June 2017.
+We received 72 applications!